OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 If necessary, use the [`SetDebugLevel`](https://opencdss.state.co.us/tstool/latest/doc-user/command-ref/SetDebugLevel/SetDebugLevel/) command to troubleshoot (turn debug on to the log file before a command and then set levels to zero after a command).

+It can also be useful to list objects, including versioned objects, to confirm that objects exist and have expected properties.

+If working with CloudFront distributions, make sure that paths are correct and invalidations are occurring.
+Otherwise, updated objects will not be available.

 ### Files are not deleted as expected ###